matn7/CS-Notes/src/main/java/basic_java/README.md

     - Exists within a process.
     - Every process has at least one thread.
 - `join()`: Method waits until a thread to finish.
 - Threads priority: Importance of a thread to the scheduler.
+L
-Lower priority thread tend to run less often.
+- ower priority thread tend to run less often.
     - `setPriority()`
     - `getPriority()`
     - MAX_PRIORITY, NORM_PRIORITY, MIN_PRIORITY
 - `yield()`: This static method is essentially used to notify the system that the current thread is willing to give up CPU for a while, but scheduler can immediately pick them back.
-Is put back into the ready queue of the processor, and waits for it next turn.
+- Is put back into the ready queue of the processor, and waits for it next turn.

 **Start Thread**